YoruYagami/NucleiScanner/README.md

 3. View live results in the "Scan Results" panel.
 4. To stop the scan, click **Stop Scan**.

-### Sending Requests to BurpScanner
+### Sending Requests to NucleiScanner

 1. Right-click a request in Burp Suite.
-2. Select **Send to BurpScanner**.
+2. Select **Send to NucleiScanner**.
-3. The request's URL and headers will be populated in the BurpScanner UI.
+3. The request's URL and headers will be populated in the NucleiScanner UI.

 ## Options and Parameters